SherMill/info3180-lab2/README.md

 # INFO3180 - Lab 2

-This is the starter code for Lab 2
+This is the forked code for Lab 2

+The instructions below were followed:

 Remember to always create a virtual environment and install the packages in your requirements file